aleksandra1617/The-Sirius-Engine/README.md

 # The Sirius Engine
- Game Engine written from scratch with C++ and OpenGL (Will be lookinginto adding DirectX and Vulkan).
+ Game Engine written from scratch with C++ and OpenGL (Will be looking into adding DirectX and Vulkan).